he15enbug/practical-binary-analysis/part_1.md

   - `.got` is for refs to data items.
   - `.got.plt` is for storing resolved addresses for lib functions accessed via the PLT.

+#### The `.rela.*` Sections

+- The `.rela.*` sections, with type `SHT_RELA`, contain info used by the linker for performing relocations
+  - Each section of type `SHT_RELA` is a table of relocation entries, with each entry detailing a particular addr. where a reloc. needs to be applied, as well as instructions on how to resolve the particular value that needs to be plugged in at this addr.
+- Example types of relocs
+  - `R_X86_64_GLOB_DAT`: has its offset in `.got`.
+Generally, this type of reloc. is used to compute the address of a data symbol and plug it into the correct offset in `.got`.
+  - `R_X86_64_JUMP_SLO`: this type of entries are called *jump slots*, which have their offset in the `.got.plt` section and represent slots where the addr. of lib funcs can be plugged in.
+Each of these slots is used by one of the PLT stubs to retrieve its indirect jump target.
+  - For more, refer to the ELF specification.
+  -  All reloc. types specify an offset at which to apply the reloc.
+How to compute the value to plug in at that offset differ per reloc. type.

 #### Program Headers